 On April 9, 2013, we entered into an amendment (the 2013 Amendment) to the lease agreement dated September 4, 2010 (as amended, the Lease) relating to the lease of office and laboratory space at our headquarters located in South San Francisco, California.
-The Amendment provides for an expansion of the premises covered under the Lease to include space that was being subleased by us from a third party through March 31, 2014; an extension of the term of the Lease to April 30, 2020 with an option to renew for an additional five years; payment of base rent with rent escalation; and payment of certain operating expenses during the term of the Lease.
-The Amendment also provides for an allowance of approximately \$0.7 million for tenant improvements, which, to the extent not used by March 31, 2015, will be used to offset base rent obligations, and an additional allowance of approximately \$0.5 million for tenant improvements, which, if used, will be repaid in equal monthly payments with interest at a rate of 9% per annum over the remaining term of the Lease.
+The 2013 Amendment provided for an expansion of the premises covered under the Lease, effective April 2014; an extension of the term of the Lease to April 30, 2020 with an option to renew for an additional five years; payment of base rent with rent escalation; and payment of certain operating expenses during the term of the Lease.
+The 2013 Amendment also provided for an allowance of approximately \$0.7 million for tenant improvements, of which we used \$0.5 million and the remaining \$0.2 million was used to offset base rent obligations in the quarter ended September 30, 2015, and an additional allowance of approximately \$0.5 million for tenant improvements, which, if used, will be repaid in equal monthly payments with interest at a rate of 9% per annum over the remaining term of the Lease.
+The total future minimum lease payments for the additional space, which will be paid through April 2020, are approximately \$6.7 million as of December 31, 2015.

 On June 4, 2014, we entered into an additional amendment to the Lease (the June 2014 Amendment), which provided for an expansion of the premises covered under the Lease by approximately 13,000 square feet, effective October 1, 2014; payment of base rent with rent escalation; and payment of certain operating expenses during the term of the Lease.
-The June 2014 Amendment also provided for an allowance of approximately \$0.2 million for tenant improvements, which, to the extent not used by March 31, 2015, will be used to offset base rent obligations, and an additional allowance of approximately \$0.1 million for tenant improvements, which, if used, will be repaid in equal monthly payments with interest at a rate of 9% per annum over the remaining term of the Lease.
-The total future minimum lease payments for the additional space, which will be paid through April 2020, are approximately \$2.4 million as of December 31, 2014.
+The June 2014 Amendment also provided for an allowance of approximately \$0.2 million for tenant improvements, which, was fully utilized by March 31, 2015, and an additional allowance of approximately \$0.1 million for tenant improvements, which, if used, will be repaid in equal monthly payments with interest at a rate of 9% per annum over the remaining term of the Lease.
+The total future minimum lease payments for the additional space, which will be paid through April 2020, are approximately \$2.0 million as of December 31, 2015.

 On September 15, 2014, we entered into an additional amendment to the Lease (the September 2014 Amendment), which provided for an expansion of the premises covered under the Lease by approximately 9,000 square feet, effective October 1, 2014; payment of base rent with rent escalation; and payment of certain operating expenses during the term of the Lease.
-The September 2014 Amendment also provided for an allowance of approximately \$0.2 million for tenant improvements.
-The total future minimum lease payments for the additional space, which will be paid through April 2020, are approximately \$1.6 million as of December 31, 2014.
+The September 2014 Amendment also provided for an allowance of approximately \$0.2 million for tenant improvements which was not used as of December 31, 2015.
+The total future minimum lease payments for the additional space, which will be paid through April 2020, are approximately \$1.3 million as of December 31, 2015.